About ASEAN

 Laos

 One of Southeast Asia’s lesser known countries, the small landlocked country often gets overlooked but is host to magnificent waterfalls and cave formations, which are often left untouched.
-Laos has concentrated a lot of effort into establishing diplomatic ties with the rest of ASEAN and is currently chairman of ASEAN,
+Laos has concentrated a lot of effort into establishing diplomatic ties with the rest of ASEAN and is currently holding chairmanship in 2024.

 Myanmar